Current Clinical Scholars

 Research Interest: Dr. Rashid Rumah’s research interests are molecules originating in the gut that can enter the bloodstream, and their possible effects on brain function.

-Current Research Project Titles: Clostridium perfringens enterotoxin and Rotaviral gastroenteritis as novel candidate triggers for Sudden Infant Death Syndrome and Identifying the Initial Triggers of Multiple Sclerosis (MS)
+Current Research Project Title: Clostridium perfringens enterotoxin and Rotaviral gastroenteritis as novel candidate triggers for Sudden Infant Death Syndrome and Identifying the Initial Triggers of Multiple Sclerosis (MS)

 Bio: Dr. Rumah received his MD from Weill Cornell Medical College and his PhD from Rockefeller University.
 Dr. Rumah did his postdoctoral work in the Laboratory of Bacterial Pathogenesis and Immunology at Rockefeller University.
 As a Clinical Scholar, Dr. Rumah is focused on how”gut-brain axis” may play a pathogenic role in neurological diseases of unknown origin.
 Multiple sclerosis (MS) and Sudden Infant Death Syndrome (SIDS) are two mysterious diseases that may benefit from a closer look at the gut-brain axis and its associated microbiome.